qooxdoo/qooxdoo/docs/communication/jsonrpc.md

 ### Batched calls

-If an application initiated a large number of calls to the server within a short period of time, it is advisable to use the [batched mode of JSON-RPC v2](https://www.jsonrpc.org/specification#batch) in order to save HTTP traffic (This might become obsolete with the widespread adoption of HTTP/2).
+If an application initiates a large number of calls to the server within a short period of time, it is advisable to use the [batched mode of JSON-RPC v2](https://www.jsonrpc.org/specification#batch) in order to save HTTP traffic (This might become obsolete with the widespread adoption of HTTP/2).
 The way to do this is to use the `addRequest()` and `send()` methods like so:

 ```javascript
     var promise1 = client.addRequest("method1", ["foo"]);